 The difference in transit service level score between e-scooter trip ends was explored to test the hypothesis that high differences are indicative of first-last mile trips between high service level stations and low service level suburbs (and vice versa).
-Research found that average difference in trip end scores were small (of the order of 4%) suggesting first-last mile trip patterns are not widely spread.
+The average difference in trip end scores were small (of the order of 4%) suggesting first-last mile trip patterns are not widely spread.
 Interestingly average differences were larger between 3 to 8a.m. where high levels of e-scooter trips occur (midnight to 4 a.m.) and also when the high share of e-scooter rail related trips occur (8a.m.).
 Analysis also suggested that average differences in service levels between e-scooter trip ends increases with trip distance.
 Also in general, rail related trips had higher differences in trip end service level scores than non-rail related trips; suggesting some evidence of a first-last mile role for rail related trips; however given the size of these differences; the scale of this role seems small.
 It is however interesting that average differences are larger for longer rail related e-scooter trips.
 However in practice actual scores show much scatter around the mean; a regression of scores against distance suggested distance explained only 11% of variation in differences in trip end scores.

-Overall we find e-scooter demand is highly concentrated in areas and at times when transit service levels are highest.
-This is highly suggested of a more competitive role for e-scooters rather than complementary with public transport.
-In general we therefore conclude that the widespread application of the hypothesis that e-scooters act as a ‘gap filler’ for areas of low transit and that first last mile to transit behaviours dominate is disproven.
+Overall, we find e-scooter demand is highly concentrated in areas and at times when transit service levels are highest.
+This is suggests a more competitive role for e-scooters, rather than complementary with public transport.
+In general, we therefore conclude that the widespread application of the hypothesis that e-scooters always act as a ‘gap filler’ for areas of low transit and that first-last mile to transit behaviours dominate is disproven.

-Nevertheless we have found limited and specific evidence of times and areas where ‘gap filling’ and first last mile trips are apparent.
+Nevertheless, we have found limited and specific evidence of times and areas where ‘gap filling’ and first-last mile trips are apparent.
 Early hour e-scooter travel is a reasonably share of the market (10-15%) and its link to lack of transit at these times is a clear rationale for these trips.
 Alternatives at this time such as taxis may also be expensive.
 Higher e-scooter travel at weekends may also be linked to lower transit service level.
 Spatial gaps in transit where e-scooter may be a gap filler were harder to identify.
 Of these Fishermans Bend (Figure 6b) for long rail related e-scooter trips is the most obvious.
 High shares of rail related e-scooter trips around non-CBD areas of Kensington, Parkville, Clifton Hill, North Richmond, Richmond, the Sports Precinct, the Botanic Gardens and Ripponlea are others.
 The generally higher differences between service level at e-scooter trip ends for rail related trips is also suggestive of a larger first last mile function for these trips; though its scale is not large.

-So what are the implications of these findings for planning practice.
+So, what are the implications of these findings for planning practice.
 Most findings suggest an overlap between e-scooter travel and transit service level and hence capacity.
 This is problematic from a government pricing perspective because transit is heavily subsidised due to congestion relief, environmental and social benefits.
-E-scooters competing with transit act to erode farebox revenue and hence increase subsidies; it may also represent ‘over-supply’ and potential congestion in busy CBD areas.
+E-scooters competing with transit act to erode farebox revenue and hence increase the subsidies needed; it may also represent ‘over-supply’ and potential congestion in busy CBD areas.
 A counter argument is that inner area transit, notably trams, are very highly crowded in inner areas and that e-scooters might act a form of crowding relief for trams.
 A further consideration is that users have actively chosen to use e-scooters over transit implying they see consumer benefits.